Roy-Shalev/roy-shalev.github.io/content/_index.md

 ## About me

 Hello and welcome to my academic website!
 I am a mathematician specializing in set theory, particularly infinite combinatorics, forcing, and set-theoretic topology.

+I am currently a postdoctoral fellow at the Einstein Institute of Mathematics at the Hebrew University of Jerusalem, working under the supervision of [Prof. Yair Hayut](https://math.huji.ac.il/~yairhayut/).
-Later this year, I will begin a postdoctoral position at the University of Toronto under the mentorship of Prof. Stevo Todorcevic.
+Later this year, I will begin a postdoctoral position at the University of Toronto under the mentorship of [Prof. Stevo Todorcevic](math.toronto.edu/~stevo/).
 Previously, I completed my PhD at Bar-Ilan University under the supervision of [Prof. Assaf Rinot](https://www.assafrinot.com).

 Feel free to reach out at royshalev2 [at] gmail [dot] com